 A landmark for the society was an award by the Millennium Grants Committee which enabled the purchase of a Vixen GP2000L-SM telescope, a Dark Star 7" Dobsonian telescope and a pair of Vixen 10 x 50 binoculars.
 In 2003 an observatory was constructed to house the Society's restored 12inch Calver reflector telescope, and this was opened in 2006.
 Re-silvering of the main mirror has improved the telescope further.
 Recently digital cameras, computers and a solar scope have been acquired by the Society.
 A Mead LDX55 telescope is used for astro-photography.
 A recent purchase has been a Coronado solar scope.

 Society equipment is available for members to use at the Green Farm Observatory (GFO).
 We also stock a library of useful and interesting books, magazines and other literature about astronomy, and this is housed in a resource centre for members.

 Green Farm Observatory

 GFO is open to members for observing on most Friday evenings at 8.00pm, except when weather conditions do not permit it.
 The observatory is normally closed during major public holidays such as Christmas.
-Check the top right of the page for any updates to the status of GFO for the coming Friday.
-If in doubt, post an inquiry on the NNAS Members Facebook page.
+Please check the top right of the page for any updates to the status of GFO before you travel.
+If in doubt, check or post an inquiry on the NNAS Members Facebook page.